 On a placid track, The Honorary Frederick Somerset Gough Calthorpe, abbreviated to a rather commonplace Freddie for the benefit of cricket fans, won the toss and elected to bat.
 George Gunn and Andy Sandham walked out to bat, and simply batted on.

 Lunch came and went, and the duo remained intact.
 Then, possibly out of boredom, Gunn stepped out against Freddie Martin, and was stumped by Ivan Barrow.
-Gunn had probably kicked himself for missing out on a hundred (he scored 85 in 216 balls), and England were 173 for one.
+Gunn had probably kicked himself for missing out on a hundred (he scored 85 in 216 balls), and England were 173 for 1.
 Years later, Gunn had commented, “I thought if one of us didn’t get out we wouldn’t catch the boat home!”
 The ‘boat’ was supposed to sail after 10 days.

-They did not look too disturbed, though: at stumps England were 289 for one, already looking in a safe position, and all set for a win in the timeless Test.
+They did not look too disturbed, though: at stumps England were 289 for 1, already looking in a safe position, and all set for a win in the timeless Test.
 Bob Wyatt was on 47, while Sandham had reached 151.

 Day Two: Sandham goes past Foster

 To West Indies’ relief, Oscar Da Costa had Wyatt caught behind for a patient 58 (in 157 balls) early in the day.
-However, Patsy Hendren was not really a side wants to see at 321 for two: Hendren took charge from the very beginning, and launched a furious assault.
+However, Patsy Hendren was not really a side wants to see at 321 for 2: Hendren took charge from the very beginning, and launched a furious assault.
 He scored 61 in 93 balls in a partnership of 97 runs with Sandham, outscoring the latter by two-to-one.
 It was a commendable feat, given that Sandham was batting quite aggressively.
 This brought Les Ames to the crease.

 Watching Hendren from the dressing-room had possibly brought some kind of determination in Ames.
 Few onslaughts have matched Ames’ innings: in an era when beating the clock was considered a commendable achievement, Ames scored 149 runs in 130 minutes (and 174 balls).
 Sandham and Ames added 249 runs in just over two hours in what can only be considered a brutal massacre.